mollymaebaker/Modelling-coral-settlement/README.md

+This model was designed to explore how multiple factors on a reef interact to influence patterns of coral larval settlement.

 Reading the paper 'Modelling interactive effects of biological and environmental factors on fine-scale coral settlement patterns' is suggested before using the code provided.

 Make sure all the scripts and the 'Real_mosaic.png' are downloaded to a single directory/folder.